-1.6.3 Wood Pegs
+C1.6.3 Wood Pegs

-Experience suggests that wood pegs used in structural applications must contain sound, straightgrain, defect-free material.
+Experience suggests that wood pegs used in structural applications must contain sound, straight-grain, defect-free material.
 Presence of defects or slope-of-grain can lead to failure of the peg during installation.
 Research results on the strength of pegged connections are based on the use of hardwood pegs with specific gravity of the peg stock equal to or exceeding that of the timber stock.
-A minimum peg specific gravity of 0.57 has been recommended in Reference 1.
-A maximum peg specific gravity of 0.73, corresponding to the assigned value for white oak in Table 11.3.2A of the NDS, is selected as an upper limit for use in the provisions of the Standard.
-Pegs with higher specific gravity may be used in frame construction, but their design capacities may not exceed that of material with G = 0.73.
-The NDS© supplement Design Values for Wood Construction should not be used to assign design values to pegs.
+A minimum peg specific gravity of 0.50 is established based on past performance.
+A maximum peg specific gravity of 0.86, corresponding to the value for black locust pegs tested in Ref.
+15, is selected as an upper limit for use in the provisions of the Standard.
+Pegs with higher specific gravity may be used in frame construction, but their design capacities may not exceed that of material with G = 0.86.
+The NDS[©] supplement Design Values for Wood Construction should not be used to assign design values to pegs.

-1.6.4 Wood Wedges
+C1.6.4 Wood Wedges

 Experience suggests that wood wedges used in structural applications must contain sound, straight-grain, defect-free material.
 Presence of defects or slope-of-grain can lead to failure of the wedge during installation.
-No research on the behavior of wedged joints in timber frames is available.
-However, use of hardwood wedge stock with specific gravity equal to or exceeding that of the timber stock is required to reduce the likelihood of wedge failure by compression perpendicular to the grain.
+Use of hardwood wedge stock with specific gravity equal to or exceeding that of the timber stock is required to reduce the likelihood of wedge failure by bending or compression perpendicular to the grain.